Axual/terraform-provider-axual/docs/index.md

 #
 # This TerraForm file shows the basic capabilities of the TerraForm provider for Axual
 #
+# - When trying out this example:
+# - replace `instance` UID
+# - make sure that the user, group, topic and other resource names already do not exist in the environment

 resource "axual_user" "tenant_admin" {
   first_name    = "Tenant"